How Connecticut Funds Education

 Funding Formulas & Student Needs

-Of these formulas, only the Education Cost Sharing (ECS) formula, which is used to fund local and regional public school districts, and the state charter school formula take student learning needs into consideration.
+For years, only the Education Cost Sharing (ECS) formula, which is used to fund local and regional public school districts, took student learning needs into consideration.

-As a result, thousands of Connecticut students who attend other types of public schools are not funded by a formula that accounts for their learning needs.
-Instead, these students, who are disproportionately students of color, are funded through flat-dollar grants.
+As a result, thousands of Connecticut students who attend other types of public schools were not funded by a formula that accounted for their learning needs.
+Instead, these students, who are disproportionately students of color, were funded through flat-dollar grants.

-The School and State Finance Project is working collaboratively with legislative, education, community, and municipal stakeholders across the state to change this, and finally ensure all of Connecticut's public school students are provided equitable education funding based on their learning needs.
+Although the legislation is limited to just the 2024-25 school year, the School and State Finance Project is continuing to work collaboratively with legislative, education, community, and municipal stakeholders across the state to permanently enact need-based, student-centered funding so all of Connecticut's public school students are provided equitable education funding based on their learning needs.

 Stay Up-to-Date